Central Library: Research Services

 • In-Library Use Only Materials

-You can access materials found via the online catalog marked In-Library Use Only by coming to the Delivery Desk at the Central Library in Copley Square at least twenty-five minutes before closing.
-Some materials are stored offsite and may not be available right away.
+You can access materials found via the online catalog marked In-Library Use Only by coming to the Delivery Desk at the Central Library in Copley Square at least thirty minutes before closing.
+Some materials are stored offsite and may take up to ten days to process and deliver.
+You can always call the Delivery Desk beforehand to make sure your item will be available when you arrive.

 Other Materials